Origins of innovation

 In this story, we look at a startup in Charlottesville, Virginia, aiming to change modern agriculture with its paradigm-shifting technologies.

 Each month, our Journeys of Innovation series tells the stories of inventors and entrepreneurs who accomplish great things.
-This month, we follow some who are just starting their journey.
+This month, Alex Camarota's story follows some who are just starting their journey.
+To read about other young people making their mark on the world, check out youth inventors and entrepreneurs.

 In our Journeys of Innovation series, we have so far featured established innovators and entrepreneurs who have already made their impact on the world felt.
 Yet, sometimes the story isn’t about what that journey creates, but where it begins and how it develops in its earliest stages.
 In this story, we’re showcasing a team of innovators who are still at the beginning of their journey.
 Their story doesn’t yet have an ending, but it starts in a lab in Charlottesville, Virginia.